 When creating new products in 2Smart Cloud, you can use any microcontrollers, including those not mentioned in this article.
 It is enough to provide an Internet connection (using a Wi-Fi module, cable, or other methods) and write a compatible firmware.
 It doesn’t matter what programming language you use.
 You only need a library to work with MQTT, available in all modern languages.

 Our recommendation is the ESP32 microcontroller.
-This is a key MCU that we use for our projects.
+This is a key MCU that we use for our projects (such as an IoT access management system).
 ESP32 is an inexpensive device that can be used both as a development board at the prototype stage and as a chip for installation in a finished product.

 When working on an ESP32 prototype, using the Arduino IDE development environment often makes sense.
 Programs created using it are compatible with this microcontroller, and it is relatively easy to write firmware on the Arduino IDE.
 It is easy to find examples of ready-made solutions and detailed documentation on this development environment on the network.

 An alternative option available only for ESP is the ESPHome environment mentioned above, which allows you to create firmware even without knowledge of the basics of programming.
 There is also detailed documentation for this tool and many examples of ready-made solutions.
 Often a simple device can be started by simply copying the necessary lines of code from the examples found on the network.

 Please note that in 2Smart Cloud, you can use ESPHome as a tool for creating a professional product.
 There will be no Wi-Fi credentials in the production firmware; they are specified when the device is paired with a mobile application.

 It makes sense to use other firmware development tools for later iterations of the prototype and the final version of the device.
 For example, in 2Smart Cloud, developers have access to the C++ SDK and detailed documentation on working with it.